Recombinant human FGF-18 protein (Qk069)

 • Induction of cell migration, proliferation and extracellular matrix production

-Recombinant FGF-18 activity is determined using FGF-18-responsive luciferase assay.
-Transfected HEK293 cells are treated in triplicate with a serial dilution of FGF-18 for 3 hours.
-Firefly activity is measured and normalised to the control Renilla luciferase activity.
+Recombinant FGF-18 activity was determined using FGF-18-responsive luciferase assay.
+Transfected HEK293 cells were treated in triplicate with a serial dilution of FGF-18 for 3 hours.
+Firefly activity was measured and normalised to the control Renilla luciferase activity.
 Data from Qk069 lot 204634.
 EC50 = 15.5 ng/mL (0.77 nM)

 Recombinant FGF-18 migrates as a band at approximately 20 kDa (monomer) in reduced (R) and non-reduced (NR) conditions.
 No contaminating protein bands are present.
 The purified recombinant protein (3 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptoethanol, R) and non-reduced (NR) conditions and stained with Coomassie Brilliant Blue R250.
 Data from Qk069 lot #204634.